sxmsa4/ar-portfolio-card/README.md

 # Author

-* Your Name – Web Developer Student
+* A Web Developer Student